 The F1B Bernedoodle generation is typically described as one of the most hypoallergenic Bernedoodle amongst breeders because it inherits a larger quantity of Poodle attributes.
 This implies that the F1B Bernedoodle normally has a curly coat and would be a superb choice for dog owners with modest pet allergies.
 However, it should be noted that Bernedoodles with curly coats need a considerable amount of grooming to avoid mattes and tangles in their fur.

-F1B Bernedoodles additionally get some health and wellness benefits of being a hybrid vigor, which means that it will be healthier than the full-blooded parent dogs.
+F1B Bernedoodles additionally get some health and wellness benefits from being a hybrid vigor, which means that they will be healthier than the full-blooded parent dogs.
 Since F1B is technically the “2nd” generation or children of Bernedoodles, it losses some of the attributes of being hybrid vigor.
-Each subsequent generation of crossbreed dog loses hybrid vigor genetic traits.
+Each subsequent generation of crossbreed dogs loses hybrid vigor genetic traits.